-In the beginning of XVIII c. the Safavid State became very weak as a result of internal conflicts and war with the Afghans.
+At the beginning of the 18th century, the Safavid State became very weak as a result of internal conflicts and war with the Afghans.
 The state underwent the assault of the Afghans from the east, the Ottomans from the west and the Russian Empire from the north.
 The Ottomans have captured all western part of Azerbaijan, including Karabakh.

 The persons registered in «the comprehensive taxation register» were marked, based on their religious belonging, as the Muslims and non-Muslims («Gebrans»).
 A part of the Muslim (Azeri) population was engaged in agriculture.
 Another part was engaged in cattle breeding, and therefore carried out a seminomadic lifestyle driving the cattle to the lowland Karabakh in winter, and to the mountainous and foothill regions in summer.
 Among such communities «the comprehensive taxation register» mentions the names of the clans and communities of Jevanshir, Otuz iki, Etyemezli, Pusyan, Kebirly, Kengerly, scattered in various places after the Ottoman invasion Karachorlu, Karakoyunlu, Bayahmedli, Afsharly, Arakly and others.

-When calculating the ethnic composition of the population, it becomes clear, that among those who were registered in «the comprehensive taxation register» 11.818 people were Muslims (of them 11.068 people -Azeri-Turks and 750- Kurds); and 7577 people- non-Muslims (it is possible to say Armenians).6 Again, if we assume that every family consisted, on the average, of 5 people, we can define that the number of the Azeri-Turk population of the Karabakh province was, as a minimum, 55.340 people (57%), Armenians- 37.885 (39%) and Kurds- 3750 people (4%).
+When calculating the ethnic composition of the population, it becomes clear, that among those who were registered in «the comprehensive taxation register» 11,818 people were Muslims (of them 11,068 Azeri-Turks and 750 Kurds); and 7,577 people non-Muslims (it is possible to say Armenians).
+Again, if we assume that every family consisted, on the average, of 5 people, we can define that the number of the Azeri-Turk population of the Karabakh province was, as a minimum, 55,340 people (57%), Armenians – 37,885 (39%) and Kurds – 3,750 people (4%).

-Thus, the first half of XVIII c. is characterized, by a considerable decrease of the number of the Turk population of Karabakh, caused, first, by wars in which only the Muslim population took part in, and second, by mass resettlements, as a result of these wars.
+Thus, the first half of the 18th century is characterised by a considerable decrease of the number of the Turk population of Karabakh caused, firstly, by wars in which only the Muslim population took part in, and secondly, by mass resettlements as a result of these wars.
 On the other hand, the Armenian meliks’ (feudal lords) acceptance of the Ottoman authority and neutral attitude of the Armenian population to the ongoing conflicts facilitated to the preservation and increase of the number of the Armenian population of Karabakh for the given period.